caura/wire-client2/README.md

 ###### On Prod.
 Machine:
 Run `yarn start_prod` and Wire's web app will be available via dist directory.
 The server setup (nginx/apache) is not in the build.

-## Dependencies

-* Caura's Lease Manager for managing guest credentials *(you would need to build your own)*
-* Wire's hosted server (they've not open sourced it entirely)
-* Full experience on wire.caura.co also includes a [Caura Bot](https://github.com/caura/wire-bot)